se-taylor/powerball-matrix/README.md

 The Powerball spider collects the winning numbers from the interwebs, then returns from its journey to compile this data.
 I have displayed the data in numerous ways, to try and gain insight into otherwise randomly drawn numbers.

-Updates are automatically completed one hour after the drawings are made, three times a week.
+Updates are automatically completed within a few hours after the drawings are made, three times a week.

 ### Features